 Try different shutter speeds for finding what works for various situations.
 Photography allows you to capture a split-second moment and to blur together large time periods.
 In general, fast shutter speed work best for action shots, whereas slow shutter speeds are ideal for shooting still-lifes, landscapes and other static images.

 Pick what you want in the picture.
-A great picture will allow the viewer to see a particular aspect of the subject in the photograph.
-Do not try showing too much.
+An excellent photo will function like a little window, showing a moment in time for your subject.
+Don’t try to crowd too many things into the picture.
 If there are many things you want to document, take multiple pictures.
 Multiple pictures will allow you to focus on every aspect, while one picture focuses on nothing well.

 Play around with shutter speeds to find out what kind of effects you can achieve.
 You can capture both a fleeting image or a long time-lapse photograph.
 In general, fast shutter speed work best for action shots, whereas slow shutter speeds are ideal for shooting still-lifes, landscapes and other static images.

 Keep your picture-taking process as simple as you can.
 You don’t need to mess with a bunch of different color and motion settings to produce a beautiful photograph.